Farlwastaken/nms-2.0-v1.2.1/README.md

 ## A fully functional project using a script written in Python that collects data from multiple Smart Boxes, pipelines it to InfluxDB, and displays it on a Grafana dashboard.

 This project was built from the ground up by an OneSystems Technologies (OST) intern to create a software that collects and displays live sensor and gps data from multiple Smart Boxes simultaneously on a web-based dashboard.
 Future direction of this project will be continued by another employee of OST to develop features such as a user permissions system, a login page, and an interactible web interface to send specific commands to the Smart Box (reboot, set fan speed, change IP address, among others).
-The application containerized and can be run using a Docker hub.
-The application performs the following:
+The Network Management Software (NMS) is containerized and can be run using a Docker hub.
+The NMS performs the following:

 * Create two custom dashboards using Grafana displaying 1. sensor data and 2. map view of boxes' GPS coordinates
 * Create an EMQX MQTT Broker that handles incoming and outgoing MQTT messages from the Smart Box and the Python script